Table of Contents

 Limitations of a beta agreement

-In order for a beta agreement to be legally binding, testers must consent to its terms.
+For a beta agreement to be legally binding, testers must consent to its terms.
 Clearly communicating the details of the beta license agreement is key to gaining consent.

 Signing a beta agreement